- Humoresque (1946) movie review: Joan Crawford exudes star charisma in Jean Negulesco’s stylish but somewhat ponderous melodrama.

 John Garfield and Joan Crawford Humoresque movie image: Warner Bros.

-“Humoresque Movie (1946): Charismatic Joan Crawford to the Rescue” last updated in October 2021.
+“Humoresque (1946) Movie Review: Charismatic Joan Crawford Rescues Jean Negulesco’s Ponderous Melodrama” last updated in December 2022.